 Richter, Schmidt, and Malone (1945) described the case of Walter Fleischmann, an investigator and physician from Vienna who worked at the Harriet Lane Home for Invalid Children at Johns Hopkins Hospital.
 Fleischmann reported that, instead of using insulin, he kept his mild diabetes under control by ingesting lard.
 Fleischmann, interestingly, was also part of the original group that observed the young boy who ingested salt to compensate for adrenal insufficiency.
 It is quintessential Richter to make the connection between the adrenal-damaged child ingesting table salt and the use of lard or fat by a mild diabetic.

-The message above extends beyond diabetes.
-Alzheimer’s Disease, often referred to as type 3 diabetes, is a neurological disorder that is growing at an alarming rate and it, too, may benefit from Richter’s seminal work.
+This message extends beyond diabetes.
+Alzheimer’s disease—often called type 3 diabetes—is growing at an alarming rate.
+It, too, may benefit from Richter’s early insights.